ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          A feature on sensing technologies and data-driven approaches for evaluating grapevine water status and improving vineyard irrigation management.
+          This article explores sensing and data-driven technologies for evaluating grapevine water status and improving irrigation management.
+It highlights research using advanced imaging and field measurements to support more precise vineyard water-management decisions.
         </p>
       </div>